sideka-cloud/docker/docker-swarm-wordpress-with-traefik/README.md

 Change CF_DNS_API_TOKEN: b7x1MCiBUCkoj-ftODl2pvnSD3z4L8uFWhJZzVmL with your own CF_DNS_API_TOKEN

 ##### Production vs Staging Certificate
 The certbot configuration is set to issue an staging certificate by default.
+Production can get certificate from Letsencrypt and Staging can get certificate from self-sign traefik 1y.
 If you want to get a production certificate, you need to comment below line in `docker-stack.yml`:

 ```bash
 - "--certificatesResolvers.myCloudflare.acme.caServer=https://acme-staging-v02.api.letsencrypt.org/directory"